JulienThielleux/campaignMakerGUI/README.md

 - Give a valid openai API key when prompted.

 ## Roadmap:
-- Add picture generation for any item.
-- Add the possibility to select a setting type.
+- Give the possibility to choose which language model and which image generation model to use